-A worldly person is not concerned about God's missions or goals so they do not choose friends who are truly passionate for the Lord and fulfilling His goals.
+A worldly person is not concerned about God's mission or goals so they do not choose friends who are truly passionate about the Lord and fulfilling His goals.
 People of the world tend to belong to various types of social clubs and lodges.
-Even churches of our day are usually nothing like the early church, but are mostly just social gathering type clubs.
+Even churches of our day are usually nothing like the early church but are mostly just social gathering type clubs.
 Apostle Peter taught in 1 Peter 4:2 that true Christians should no longer live the rest of their time in the flesh to the lusts of men, but to the will of God.
-As true Christians we really have nothing in common with the petty and meaningless endeavors of social clubs any more, but have to always keep our minds and hearts focused on the high calling we have from God to fulfill His missions during our short time here in this world.
-There are a few good helpful groups though such as 4-H club where children learn to cook and sew etc. which can be truly beneficial.
-We are in this world, but we are not of this world and need to separate ourselves from those who live for this world.
-Instead we need to gather with those who are our true brothers and sisters in Christ and who are truly living to do the Lord's will.
+As true Christians, we really have nothing in common with the petty and meaningless endeavors of social clubs anymore but have to always keep our minds and hearts focused on the high calling we have from God to fulfill His missions during our short time here in this world.
+However, there are a few good helpful groups such as 4-H club where children learn to cook and sew etc. which can be truly beneficial.
+We are in this world, but we are not of this world and need to separate ourselves from those who live primarily for the pleasures of this world.
+Instead, we need to gather with those who are our true brothers and sisters in Christ and who are truly living to do the Lord's will.
 (Hebrews 10:25)

 14. UNHEALTHY CHOICES IN PLEASURE (overeating junk food, smoking, excess sugar or coffee etc.):